Tiny Tips for Common Colds (Part 2)

 Yes, really!
 Aloe vera has antiviral properties, while the anti-inflammatory properties that make it so good for interstitial cystitis also extend to inflamed nose and throat tissue.
-I can’t find any information about the dosage required to fight infections, but those of you taking Desert Harvest’s Super Strength Aloe Vera Capsules on a daily basis are not only helping your bladder – you’re also giving your immune system a daily boost too!
+I can’t find any information about the dosage required to fight infections, but those of you taking Aloe Vera Capsules on a daily basis are not only helping your bladder – you’re also giving your immune system a daily boost too!
 The great Patrick Holford himself lists aloe vera in ‘The Optimum Nutrition Bible’ as a natural antiviral – I came across it while looking up the mechanism by which elderberry does its thing.
-Given that the daily dosage for IC is 6 capsules per day and that you can more than double this during flare ups, I’d guess that 6-12 a day should confer some cold fighting benefits – but it’s only a guess on my part.
+Given that the daily serving size for IC is 6 capsules per day and that you can double this during flare ups, I’d guess that 6-12 a day should confer some cold fighting benefits – but it’s only a guess on my part.
 It could be that less is effective and it could be that more is beneficial.
 If any of you want to give it a try next time you’re coming down with a cold, or have noticed that you’re getting less colds than you used to, do get in touch!
-On the subject of Desert Harvest, their Aloe Vera Gele is really good for soothing sore noses from too much wiping with tissues – it is one of only two things I’ve found that I can apply without stinging.
+On the subject of aloe vera, aloe gel is really good for soothing sore noses from too much wiping with tissues – it is one of only two things I’ve found that I can apply without stinging.
 The other, should you be interested, is Vaseline.
 My mum’s a bit more hardcore, so she can use all sorts on her sore nose, but I can only use these two things.

 Wash your hands and don’t touch your face in public spaces.